marceloserpa/marcelo_serpa_sandbox/spring-config-vault-integration/README.md

  curl localhost:9000/message
 ```

-Go to your local git repository and change the property message on a-bootiful-client.properties.
-You should call call referesh endpoint from client-application to sync properties values.
+Go to your local git repository and change the property message on dev-environment.properties.
+You should call call refresh endpoint from client-application to sync properties values.

 ```
 curl -X POST http://localhost:9000/actuator/refresh